Code-Institute-Submissions/EimearCunningham-Milestone1/README.md

 ## Media
 * The main image used in the "About Me" section is my own.
 * The three images used in the "Projects" section were obtained from [Pexels.com](https://www.pexels.com/)
 ## Acknowledgements
 * I would like to thank my mentor, Can Sucullu for his help and suggestions throughout this project.
+* I would also like to thank the Code Institute community on Slack, for all of their help and encouragement.